At Wansdyke we believe in making meaningful connections between as many areas of learning as possible.

-Because RE is a statutory subject which sits alongside, but not in the National Curriculum, there is no national curriculum dictating the content of Wansdykes RE programme.
+Because Religious Education is a statutory subject which sits alongside, but not in the National Curriculum, there is no national curriculum dictating the content of Wansdyke’s Religious Education programme.
 There is national non-statutory guidance, however, which we do follow at Wansdyke.
-Like many other local and National schools we have chosen to teach RE following the Discovery RE Scheme of Work.
+Like many other local and National schools we have chosen to teach Religious Education following the Discovery RE Scheme of Work.

 What is Discovery RE?

-Discovery RE is a comprehensive ENQUIRY-BASED, teaching programme for Religious Education for Years EYFS – Year 6, a set of medium-term planning offering structure and a whole-school programme for primary school RE.
+A set of medium-term planning offering structure and a whole-school programme for primary school Religious Education.
 This approach takes very seriously the philosophy that children are free to make their own choices and decisions concerning religion and belief but that to do this meaningfully they need knowledge and skills with which to evaluate different belief positions including their own.

 What is the Discovery RE teaching approach?

-The 2013 Ofsted report on RE, “Religious Education: realising the potential”, suggests “using the approach of a philosophical enquiry can deepen and extend pupils’ investigation into religion”.
+The 2013 Ofsted report on Religious Education “Religious Education: realising the potential”, suggests “using the approach of a philosophical enquiry can deepen and extend pupils’ investigation into religion”.